gis-yang/GIS-Yang.github.io/_pages/about.md

 and the College of Sciences Geospatial Technologies Cluster at the [University of Central Florida (UCF)](https://sciences.ucf.edu/sociology/).
 I have multiple education backgrounds with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A.  in GIS.
 I received my Ph.D. in the Geography at the [University of
-Cincinnati](
+Cincinnati (UC)](
 https://www.artsci.uc.edu/departments/geography.html/) in 2018.

 My research interests are: **_GIScience, UAV & drone coastal mapping, spatial statistics,  machine learning algorithms, environmental and sociological modelling._**

 I am a FAA part 107 remote pilot and NASBLA recognized boat driver.
-Besides of doing research and teaching, you can find me fiddling with tech gadgets, car mod, and playing basketball.
+Besides of doing research and teaching, I like fiddling with tech gadgets, car mod, and playing basketball.

 ## NSF Drone Mapping and GIS for coastal seagrass